playduck/sdu-notes/markdown/sdu/questions-and-answers.md

 1. *Describe how the different phases of the action potential are generated.*

     - The **resting phase** is the default state.
-    - The **depolarization phase** occurs once the $Na+$ gates reach a voltage-threshold.
+    - The **depolarization phase** occurs once the Natrium ($Na+$) gates reach a voltage-threshold.
 A voltage overshoot occurs as reactions are not instantenous.
-    - The **repolarization phase** follows showing a decline in voltage as the Sodium gates saturate and repell ions, thus allowing Potassium ($K-$) to enter.
+    - The **repolarization phase** follows showing a decline in voltage as the Sodium gates saturate and repell ions, thus allowing Potassium ($K+$) to enter.
     - The **hyperpolarization phase** returns to the resting state as the voltage reaches an equilibrium.

 1. *What is resting potential/depolarisation/repolarisation/hyperpolarisation?
 What mechanism(s) causes each phase to be generated?*